Azure-Samples/azure-functions-pytorch-image-identify/README.md

 Changing the application setting "ModelName" to some other model name would allow a different model to be downloaded(once) to the file share and will be used subsequently from there.
 This can be done without needing to re-deploy the app showing the separation of the app from the model.

-### Deploying the sample to a Azure Functions Premium Plan for larger memory SKU's and no cold start
+### Deploying the sample to a Azure Functions Premium Plan for no cold start

+In this application the machine learning model is loaded at the time of cold start only.
+For large models though this can still take a few seconds.
+For cases that this is not acceptable,  this application can be deployed to a [Linux Premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan#plan-and-sku-settings).
+This plan guarantees no cold start by pre-provisioning instances.

+Further, for some of the models which are very large (i.e. several GB in size), the Premium plan allows for [larger memory SKU's](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan#available-instance-skus) including plans where a particular instance can have up-to 14GB of memory.

 ### Contributing